GJZwiers/deno-config-init/README.md

 deno-init --name my_deno_project
 ```

 Use `--template` or `-t` to initialize project templates for various Deno frameworks.
 This is still a work in progress.
-Right now the available templates are `oak` and `restful_oak` and they are TypeScript-only.
+Right now the available templates are `oak`,`restful_oak` and `opine`.

 ```cmd
 deno-init --template oak